10 of the Best Hiking Trails in Eastern Townships (Estrie Region)

 Mont Sutton

 Mont Sutton, like many other mountains in the Eastern Townships, is primarily for known its ski resort.
-However, it has also built a solid reputation as a great winter hiking destination, particularly because of its marquee trail – the Round Top.
 Most of the hiking trails on and around Mont Sutton are part of the Parc d’Environnement Naturel de Sutton (P.E.N.S), which is roughly 5km east of the village of Sutton and is only 10km from the Canadian-American border (Burlington (Vermont) is roughly a 90-minute drive away).

 Distance: 6.0 km